Key Points

 Editing

-Throughout the editing process, it is important to ensure the finished programme reflects the evidence fairly and accurately, taking account the context in which any secretly recorded incidents took place.
-Achieving this may be aided by keeping detailed notes of what is on every tape, including a list of who has been filmed, with the producer reviewing all of the material before editing begins.
+Throughout the editing process, it is important to ensure the finished content reflects the evidence fairly and accurately, taking account the context in which any secretly recorded incidents took place.
+Achieving this may be aided by keeping detailed notes of what is on all secretly recorded material, including a list of who has been filmed, with the producer reviewing all of the material before editing begins.

 Apparently damning events should not be lifted out of context.
 A transcription of the full surrounding material can help to avoid this.